kumar-selvakumaran/kumar-selvakumaran.net/_pages/about.md

 - As I finish my master's, I feel a twinge of regret for not seeing earlier how profound math and science could be; seeing them as I do now might have left me better off.
 It's never too late tho 😉🤫😶‍🌫️.

-- Can't wait for what's to come!s
+- Can't wait for what's to come!

 👉 You can explore my [portfolio](https://www.datascienceportfol.io/kumarselvakumaran), [GitHub](https://github.com/kumar-selvakumaran), and [LinkedIn](https://www.linkedin.com/in/kumar-selva/).